TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 <details>
 <summary> L2 script output </summary>

-The code outputs four plots:
+The code outputs four figures:

 1) a grid showing the extent and resolution of the forward models.
 2) the grid-search solution with uncertainty analysis.
 3) a plot showing all of the best-fit solutions overlain on the overlapping contour plot of L0_isopleths.m script.